-Chemicals called perfluoroalkyl substances (PFASs) have been used for more than 60 years to make products more stain-resistant, waterproof or nonstick.
+Chemicals called perfluoroalkyl substances (PFAS) have been used for decades to make products more stain-resistant, waterproof or nonstick.
 They're used in cookware to keep food from clinging to pots and pans.
-They're incorporated into clothing, like raingear, to help repel stains and water, and used in furniture and carpeting to make them resistant to stains and liquids.
-PFASs are also used in fast food and other packaging to keep food from sticking.
+They're incorporated into clothing to repel stains and water, used in foams to fight wildfires, and used in furniture and carpeting as protection from stains.
+PFAS are even used in fast food and other packaging to keep food from sticking.

-The study, published in the journal PLOS Medicine, found that higher levels of PFASs in the blood were associated with increased weight gain after dieting, particularly in women.
-The compounds are referred to as "obesogens" because they may upset normal metabolism and increase your risk for gaining weight the more you are exposed to them.
+The February 2018 study, published in the journal PLOS Medicine, found that higher levels of PFAS in the blood were associated with increased weight gain after dieting, particularly in women.
+The compounds are referred to as "obesogens" because they may upset normal metabolism and increase your risk for gaining weight the more you're exposed to them.
 The study found that people with higher concentrations of PFAS in their bodies also had a lower resting metabolic rate (RMR), meaning they burn fewer calories during normal daily activities.

-"The potential endocrine-disrupting effects of PFASs have been demonstrated in animal studies, but whether PFASs may interfere with body weight regulation in humans is largely unknown," Gang Liu, lead researcher for the study and research fellow in the department of nutrition at Harvard T.H.
+"The potential endocrine-disrupting effects of PFAS have been demonstrated in animal studies, but whether PFAS may interfere with body weight regulation in humans is largely unknown," Gang Liu, lead researcher for the study and research fellow in the department of nutrition at Harvard T.H.
 Chan School of Public Health, tells MNN.

-"We found that all individual PFASs were significantly associated with more weight regain in women, but not in men, which was in agreement with some previous studies in which the intergenerational effects of PFASs on body weight were observed only in girls but not in boys," Liu says.
-"Although the reasons for these gender-specific findings are still unclear, accumulating evidence from experimental research suggests that PFASs are able to interfere with estrogen metabolism and functionalities."
+"We found that all individual PFAS were significantly associated with more weight regain in women, but not in men, which was in agreement with some previous studies in which the intergenerational effects of PFAS on body weight were observed only in girls but not in boys," Liu says.
+"Although the reasons for these gender-specific findings are still unclear, accumulating evidence from experimental research suggests that PFAS are able to interfere with estrogen metabolism and functionalities."

 Although the researchers say more studies are needed to confirm their findings, one thing seems clear.

-To reduce your exposure to PFASs, Grandjean suggests calling your municipal water plant to make sure your water doesn't contain unacceptable levels of these compounds.
-(Although Grandjean points out that he believes the EPA's "safe" limit of 70 parts per trillion is too high.)
+To reduce your exposure to PFAS, Grandjean suggests calling your municipal water plant to make sure your water doesn't contain unacceptable levels of these compounds.
+(Although Grandjean points out he believes the EPA's "safe" limit of 70 parts per trillion is too high.
+As mentioned above, you can see how your city compares in the data from EWG.)
 He suggests drinking and cooking with bottled water or installing an activated carbon filter.

-When shopping for everything from raingear and waterproof shoes to carpeting and cookware, be informed, Grandjean says.
-Do research, look for labels and ask if the products have been treated with PFASs.
+In addition, when shopping for everything from rain gear and waterproof shoes to carpeting and cookware, be informed, Grandjean says.
+Do your research, look for labels and ask if the products have been treated with PFAS.